Black Estate

 The Three Vineyards

-Black Estate's identity rests on three vineyards in the Omihi and Waipara Valley sub-zones, each chosen for a distinct soil profile.
-The Home vineyard is the original 1999 planting on the Omihi hillside, a limestone-rich clay loam where Pinot Noir and Chardonnay dominate, supplemented over time by Chenin Blanc and Cabernet Franc.
-The Damsteep vineyard, also planted in 1999 and located roughly ten kilometres north of the Home block, sits on clay over fractured limestone and sandstone with Riesling and Pinot Noir as the principal varieties; the Riesling parcel here has become the estate's most globally recognised white.
-The Netherwood vineyard, acquired and developed later, sits on Waipara Greensand, a glauconitic marine soil with chemical and age parallels to the greensand beds of Kent and Champagne.
+Black Estate's identity rests on three vineyards in the Omihi and Waipara Valley sub-zones, each chosen for a distinct soil profile and each with a different planting history.
+The Home vineyard is the founding 1993/94 planting on the Omihi hillside, a limestone-rich clay loam where Pinot Noir and Chardonnay dominate, supplemented over time by Chenin Blanc and Cabernet Franc.
+The Damsteep vineyard, planted in 1999 by prior owners under the name Spye Farm and located roughly ten kilometres north of the Home block, sits on clay over fractured limestone and sandstone with Riesling and Pinot Noir as the principal varieties; Black Estate bought Riesling fruit from the site beginning in 2008 and Pinot Noir from 2010 before leasing to purchase the seven-hectare vineyard in 2012, and the Riesling parcel here has become the estate's most globally recognised white.
+The Netherwood vineyard sits on Waipara Greensand, a glauconitic marine soil with chemical and age parallels to the greensand beds of Kent and Champagne; it was planted in 1986 by Russell Black and Daniel Schuster, predating the Home block, and was acquired by Black Estate in 2015 after years of buying fruit from it.
 The combination of limestone hillside, fractured limestone over clay, and greensand provides Black Estate with three genuinely different terroirs within a single small region, and the wines are released as single-vineyard bottlings to express those differences directly rather than as blended estate cuvees.

-- Home: 11.6 hectares on Omihi limestone-clay hillside; original 1999 planting; Pinot Noir, Chardonnay, Chenin Blanc, Cabernet Franc
+- Home: founding site on Omihi limestone-clay hillside; planted 1993 and 1994 by Russell Black with Daniel Schuster's assistance; Pinot Noir, Chardonnay, Chenin Blanc, Cabernet Franc

-- Damsteep: clay over fractured limestone and sandstone, roughly ten kilometres north of Home; planted 1999; 2.2 hectares of Riesling and around 5 hectares of Pinot Noir at high density (~5,000 vines per hectare)
+- Damsteep: clay over fractured limestone and sandstone, roughly ten kilometres north of Home; planted 1999 by prior owners and acquired by Black Estate in 2012; 2.2 hectares of Riesling and around 5 hectares of Pinot Noir at high density (~5,000 vines per hectare)

-- Netherwood: Waipara Greensand, a glauconitic marine soil similar in age and character to greensands in Kent and Champagne; source of the estate's flagship Chardonnay
+- Netherwood: Waipara Greensand, a glauconitic marine soil similar in age and character to greensands in Kent and Champagne; planted 1986 by Russell Black and Daniel Schuster and acquired by Black Estate in 2015; source of the estate's flagship Chardonnay

 - All three sites are certified organic by BioGro and biodynamic by Demeter; biodynamic farming began at the Home vineyard in 2010 and has since extended across the estate